Core Rules

 Character Creation

-- Record baseline possessions that every character starts with: 2d6 ivory pieces, a knife, 3 supply, 6 provisions.
+3. Record baseline possessions that every character starts with: 2d6 ivory pieces and a knife.

 Character Advancement

-When you spend at least a week training a Skill, improve the skill by one level (or become a novice if you were untrained).
+When you spend at least a week training a skill, improve it by one point.
 This usually requires the assistance of a teacher, manual, spellbook, or similar.
 The GM has final say on what is sufficient to train you; the more skilled you become, the greater the requirements will be.

-When you complete an adventure, you may improve one of your Attributes at the expense of another, if you wish.
-For example, you might shift your Grace up, but shift your Insight down in exchange.
+When you complete an adventure, you may improve one of your attributes at the expense of another, if you wish.
+For example, you might shift your Grace up by 1d, but shift your Insight down in exchange.
+Like skills, the natural maximum for attributes is 4d.

 Special Advancement